erroronline1/qualitymanagement/readme.md

 # details
 ## the documents
-the vba-code can be customized quite easily for i tried to have all important parts split to functions to be able to enable/disable these on demand as well as using variables to customize easily. in the best case all you have to do is to change the variables within the locals-modules. office-documents contain basically just functions to import outsourced modules and event handler. set up language and location of modules and you are almost ready to go.
+the vba-code can be customized quite easily for i tried to have all important parts split to functions and modules to be able to enable/disable these on demand as well as using variables to customize easily. in the best case all you have to do is to change the variables within the locals-modules. office-documents contain basically just functions to import outsourced modules and event handler. set up language and location of modules and you are almost ready to go.

 * customize the variables for prompts to your language
 * you can provide default paths within the code - but paths will always be selectable
-* you can change rows and columns within the local-setup of tables in case you want to provide different information on save of word-files
+* you can change rows and columns within the local-setup of tables in case you want to provide different information on save of office-files
 * you will be guided through version control and can choose whether to auto-update version and release date or set these manually
 * archiving files with latest version number
 * exporting files to unchangeable pdf (you might want to overhaul them to editable forms, but that requires additional software)